-Post-Baccalaureate
+Post-Baccalaureate Certificate

-The post-baccalaureate is an undergraduate program designed for individuals who already have a degree but want to become teachers.
+The post-baccalaureate certificate is an undergraduate certificate designed for individuals who already have a degree but want to become teachers.
 This select combination of undergraduate courses trains students in the art and science of teaching children while leading to teacher certification.
 Students choose whether to specialize in elementary or secondary education.